Zephaniah

 Zephaniah 1:1

-The word of the Lord that came to Zephaniah son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hezekiah, during the reign of Josiah son of Amon king of Judah:
+This is the word of ADONAI that came to Tz'fanyah the son of Kushi, the son of G'dalyah, the son of Amaryah, the son of Hizkiyah, during the reign of Yoshiyahu the son of Amon, king of Y'hudah:

-We are introduced to the prophet Zephaniah and see that he was from a royal family (Hezekiah was the 14th king of Judah).
-He is the only known Old Testament prophet of royalty.
-This fact is a reminder that God will usually use the lesser things (and people) of this world but He can use the rich and famous as well.
+We are introduced to the prophet Zephaniah and, in Hebrew, his name means "hidden of the Lord".
+We see that he was from a royal family (Hezekiah was the 14th king of Judah) and he is the only known Old Testament prophet from a royal background.
+This fact is a reminder that God will usually use the lesser things (and people) of this world but he can use the rich and famous as well.

 Zephaniah 1:2 & 3